Photo source: https://www.backyardchickens.com/a/rustic-rescue-coop

 Regardless of what materials you use, make sure it's sturdy enough to protect your flock from adverse weather conditions and predators!
 For more detailed predator protection tips, have a look here:

 Another VERY important aspect to consider is proper ventilation in the coop.
 Again, more is better, especially during the winter months when can make all the difference between a sick flock and a healthy one.
-You need to make sure that there is proper airflow within the coop, without making it crafty.
+You need to make sure that there is proper airflow within the coop, without making it drafty.
 Here is another excellent article on the topic with some suggestions to include in your design:

 Electricity in the coop can be handy for extra lighting during the short winter days and for additional heating, when needed.
 Faulty electricity installations can pose a huge fire risk though, so if you choose to install an electrical outlet in the coop, have a licensed electrician come down and take a look at your plans and your finished work.
 Fire prevention and electricity safety tips are discussed here: